neostoic/cheap_bean/README.md

 ===================
  /Working Name/

-Platform under development that lists the coffee shops (Chain & Independant) in Toronto, Canada, and provides simple metrics (Price & Rating) to consumers to allow them to make informed choices.
+Platform under development that lists the coffee shops (Chain & Independent) in Toronto, Canada, and provides simple metrics (Price & Rating) to consumers to allow them to make informed choices.